 While human rights and freedoms are generally upheld in Canada, there is a law against “Blasphemous Libel”.
 Strong constitutional protections probably make the prison sentence truly unenforceable, but the law remains on statue.

 Section 296 of the Criminal Code says that “Blasphemous Libel” is an indictable offence and is punishable with imprisonment for a term not exceeding two years.
 The provision provides a “good faith and decent language” defence.
 A priest attempted to file charges against a cinema that screened Monty Python’s the Life of Brian in 1979, but Ontario’s Attorney General refused to prosecute.
 The last successful prosecution was in 1935.

-There has been a de facto moratorium on the use of this law since the 1930s, and would probably be found unconstitutional if challenged.
-However, it remains on the books, and therefore perpetuates both the potential to chill free expression and has been cited as justification for new blasphemy laws by theocratic governments.
+A contemporary prosecution would probably be found unconstitutional if challenged.
+However, it remains on the books, and therefore perpetuates a potential to chill free expression and has been cited as justification for new blasphemy laws by theocratic governments.

 In 2016, over 7500 Canadians signed a Parliamentary e-Petition calling for the blasphemy law to be repealed. <petitions.parl.gc.ca/en/Petition/Details?Petition=e-382>